What Should You Know Before Buying a House in London

 Overstretching Your Budget

-It is crucial to select a property within a comfortable financial limit and avoid maximizing the available loan, as utilizing the full loan amount restricts financial flexibility for unforeseen expenses or changes in personal circumstances.
+It is crucial to select a property within a comfortable financial limit and avoid maximising the available loan, as utilising the full loan amount restricts financial flexibility for unforeseen expenses or changes in personal circumstances.

 Ignoring the Neighbourhood and Location